 The second possible placeholder should be used in specific use-cases.
 Let's say you'd like to launch a tour from our Life Ring Button from any page in your application.
 When users click on the tour launcher, Product Fruits should redirect to the page where the first card starts.

-To do that, Product Fruits have to know how to construct the URL to redirect to.
+To do that, Product Fruits has to know how to construct the URL to redirect to.
 This is not possible with the

 To solve this problem, you have to provide custom context attributes to Product Fruits.
 Read more on it here.